mojodojodev/mojodojo.dev/this_week_in_mojo.md

 ```

 ### New Mojo Team Answers
-### Mutable Reference vs Mutable Referee
-Ah, yes, well Mojo has the same capability and you need to be aware of similar issues.
-An `immutable reference` can still have a `mutable referee`.
-This is equivalent to the difference between `const int*` and `int* const` in c.

-### Thread Safety
+#### Thread Safety
-A borrowed argument is "safe to share".
+A borrowed argument is `safe to share`.
 It isn't enforced yet, but the model is that a borrowed argument can never alias a mutable reference.

-Mojo provides the same model as Rust, which is "mutable XOR sharing" model.
+Mojo provides the same model as Rust, which is `mutable XOR sharing` model.
 If you have a mutable reference to something, it is known to be unique.
 You can have many immutable references though.

-### Actor Model
+#### Actor Model
-We only have "ideas", not "plans" here.
+We only have "ideas" not "plans" here.
 I'm a fan of actors, having designed/built out a system for swift a few years ago.
 I think an evolved version of that would compose well and will fit nicely into our system.
 I think we'll want a Mutex abstraction and classes first though.
 See [Swift Concurrency Manifesto](https://gist.github.com/lattner/31ed37682ef1576b16bca1432ea9f782) and [Swift Concurrency Docs](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/concurrency/)

 You don't need to convince me of the value of actors, Carl Hewitt already did 🙂

-### Leading underscore `_foo` for private members
+#### Leading underscore `_foo` for private members
 This is a very clear extension we could consider, highly precedented of course.
 In the immediate future we are focusing on building the core systems programming features in the roadmap.
 When that is complete, we can consider "general goodness" features like this.

 #### WASM Support